visgl/deck.gl/examples/get-started/pure-js/itowns/README.md

 ### Basemap

-The basemap in this example is provided by [CARTO free basemap service](https://carto.com/basemaps).
-To use an alternative base map solution, visit [this guide](https://deck.gl/docs/get-started/using-with-map#using-other-basemap-services)
+The basemap in this example is provided by IGN (https://www.ign.fr/)